dgoldstein1/websiteAnalytics-backend/readme.md

-# DavidWebsiteBackend
+# websiteAnalytics-backend

 A RESTful Go backend to track website visits.
 Each website visit contains a) the ip address of the user b) geographical information about that ip address (i.e. lat-lon, city, zipcode) and c) the date the user visited the website.
-The stack consists of a Go app deployed through heroku, and a [bolt.db](https://github.com/boltdb/bolt) database deployed on the server.
-Heroku deployment is simple and bolt db makes requests fast and gets rid of the need for additional querying through sql.
+The stack consists of a Go app deployed through heroku, and a [mongo db](www.mongodb.com) database.
+Heroku deployment is simple and mongo makes requests fast and gets rid of the need for additional querying through sql.

 # Routes